Skip to content

 How It Works

-2. Fetch PR Context: The task retrieves pull request metadata, existing comments, and iteration details via the Azure DevOps API
+2. Fetch PR Context: The task retrieves pull request metadata, existing comments, iteration details, and linked work item details via the Azure DevOps API

-3. Run Copilot Review: Using the PR context and local Git commands, Copilot analyzes the changes using the configured or default prompt
+3. Run Code Review: Using the PR context and local Git commands, the CLI agent analyzes the changes using the configured or default prompt

 4. Post Comments: Review findings are posted as comments on the pull request via the Azure DevOps API